Planogram

-Planograms, also known as plano-grams, plan-o-grams, schematics and POGs, are visual representations of a store's products or services on display.
+Planograms, also known as plano-grams, plan-o-grams, schematics, POGs or simply plans, are visual representations of a store's products or services on display.
 They are considered a tool for visual merchandising.
 According to the Merriam-Webster Dictionary, a planogram is "a schematic drawing or plan for displaying merchandise in a store so as to maximize sales."
 The effectiveness of the planogram can be measured by the sales volume generated from the specific area being diagrammed.

 Overview

 Planograms are predominantly used in retail businesses.
-A planogram defines the location and quantity of products to be placed on display.
+A planogram defines the location and quantity of products to be placed on display, often with detailed specifications on the number of product facings and spacing; shelf layout, height, width, slant and depth and necessary or recommended chiller conditions (e.g. fresh meat versus white wine).
+Any other information deemed necessary or useful can be included.
 The rules and theories for creating planograms are set under the terms of merchandising.
 For example, given limited shelf space, a vendor may prefer to provide a wide assortment of products, or may limit the assortment but increase the facings of each product to avoid stock-outs.
-Manufacturers often send planograms to stores ahead of new product shipments.
-This is useful when a vendor wants retail displays in multiple store locations to have the same look and feel.
-Often, a consumer goods manufacturer releases a planogram with each new product to show how the product can relate to existing products.

-Fast-moving consumer goods organizations and supermarkets mostly use text and box-based planograms to optimize shelf space, inventory turns and profit margins.
-Apparel brands and retailers are more focused on presentation and use pictorial planograms that illustrate the look and brand identity for each product.